opencog/atomspace/examples/python/README.md

 algorithms and structures, you need to be able to express your algo, *as a graph*.
 And NetworkX cannot do that.

-Consider the problem of creating a million algorithms, gving each one of them a weight, or severalw weights.
+Consider the problem of creating a million algorithms, giving each one of them a weight, or several weights.
 Maybe providing them with a vector embedding, or perhaps vice-versa: the algos provide a basis for a vector embedding of words.
 Word2Vec and GloVe attach vectors of numbers to words.
 Imagine instead attaching vectors of algos to words.
 Now imagine